What It's Like To Work At Theranos After The Fall, According To Glassdoor Reviews

 It continued: "There was a stunning dearth of operational infrastructure and lack of core personnel competency, with no commitment (made in my time) to implementing the absolute bare minimum industry standards missing across the board."

-At the end of the review, under the prompt "advice for management," the reviewer wrote: "Don’t ever contact me ever again."
+At the end of the review, under the prompt "advice for management," the reviewer wrote, "Don’t ever contact me ever again."

 Another reviewer described some Theranos employees as "victim[s] of gaslighting."
-Where employees are "showered with attention," "devalued," then "discarded."
+Employees are "showered with attention," "devalued," then "discarded."
 "They know they have drained the victim dry, that they have now outlived their usefulness," the review states.
 "And now it is time for the narcissist to move on to the next source of supply."

 Their advice to management?
 "You should never work for a CEO that acted like an adult as a child.
 Now as an adult acts like a child."